-- The race will normally begin at 8am.
+- The race will begin between 7 and 7.30am.
 Any change to this plan will be shared by SMS/group chat facility.

 - A compulsory over-night rest period begins at 9.00pm on Saturday.
 All competitors need to stop flying by 8pm (obligatory land-by time) and report in their last position to the event organisers by 9pm.
 Competitors can start racing again at 7am on the next morning.
 They must start from within a 400m radius of the race ending location registered at 9pm the previous evening.

 - Pilots should attempt to send a text message “OK” after their 9pm end-of-day, to help assure the race organisers and their supporter of their safety.